ShobhitSingh11/openapi-generator/README.md

 :warning: If the OpenAPI spec, templates or any input (e.g. options, environment variables) is obtained from an untrusted source or environment, please make sure you've reviewed these inputs before using OpenAPI Generator to generate the API client, server stub or documentation to avoid potential security issues (e.g. [code injection](https://en.wikipedia.org/wiki/Code_injection)).
 For security vulnerabilities, please contact [team@openapitools.org](mailto:team@openapitools.org). :warning:

-:bangbang: Both "OpenAPI Tools" (https://OpenAPITools.org - the parent organization of OpenAPI Generator) and "OpenAPI Generator" are not affiliated with OpenAPI Initiative (OAI) :bangbang:
+:bangbang: Testing --> Both "OpenAPI Tools" (https://OpenAPITools.org - the parent organization of OpenAPI Generator) and "OpenAPI Generator" are not affiliated with OpenAPI Initiative (OAI) :bangbang:

 </div>